AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

-  Cash App should work on international transfers like Venmo.

-* Why do you think that offering this product or service would benefit the company?

-The international transfers will increase their client base and inturn their profits.

-* What technologies would this additional product or service utilize?

-This could be done by using or adding an internatinal currency exchange feature in their app.

-* Why are these technologies appropriate for your solution?

-Adding international currency exchange feature will make it easier for clients to transfer money outside of the U.S. to all other countries in the world.
+As a peer-to-peer mobile apps that do money transfers will have a digital wallet.
+Consumers deposit money in those wallets.
+Money gets transferred from those wallets to recipients within the nation and abroad.
+An application programming interface is used between two computer programs to communicate with each other.
+This enables the transfer of funds.
+It also uses safety features, like encryption, uses authentication, authorization, and online ID checks.
+International transfers could be done by adding an intergrated currency exchange feature.
+Cash App should work on international transfers, such as PayPal to increase their client base and profits.
+This could be done by adding an intergrated currency exchange feature.

 ## Resources
 * Overview and Origin